Normas para pacientes y visitantes: Los que debe saber para su próxima cita

 All other settings

-• Masks are optional in all other settings
+• Masks are strongly recommended in other patient care locations and clinics

 Wisconsin